Skip to main content

 Is the tasting menu worth it at Lazuur?

 If you're already making the trip across the IJ to Amsterdam Noord, the chef's menu is the stronger call over a la carte.
 Chef Sherif Khalil's cooking — bistro-register flavours with Portuguese and global layering — shows more range across multiple courses.
-The documented preparation of dishes like red mullet in filo with curry, yuzu, and Jerusalem artichoke suggests the kitchen is doing more than comfort food.
+The documented preparation of dishes like red mullet in filo with curry, yuzu, Jerusalem artichoke suggests the kitchen is doing more than comfort food.

 How far ahead should I book Lazuur?